Welcome Mid-March and Spring!

 CLASSICAL CONCERT SERIES

 For 36 years, internationally renowned musicians have performed in the Music in the Mountains chamber music series with the beauty of the Green Mountains as a backdrop.
 These distinguished artists also spend the summer at Killington teaching and mentoring young musicians who perform in the Young Artist Concerts Series.
-Be sure to plan a visit next July 2019!
+Be sure to plan a visit July 2019!

 UP, UP AND AWAY...

-Once again, the skies over Quechee and the Upper Valley of Vermont and New Hampshire were filled with hot air balloons, ushering in the annual Quechee Hot Air Balloon, Craft & Music Festival, the longest running hot air balloon festival in New England.
-With 5 scheduled flights over the course of the weekend, our perfectly beautiful weather allowed all 5 flights to lift-off , much to the delight of all spectators.
+Once again, the skies over Quechee and the Upper Valley of Vermont and New Hampshire will be filled with hot air balloons, ushering in the annual Quechee Hot Air Balloon, Craft & Music Festival, the longest running hot air balloon festival in New England.
+With 5 scheduled flights over the course of the weekend, our perfectly beautiful weather last year allowed all 5 flights to lift-off , much to the delight of all spectators.
 Our festival grounds welcomed many, many guests, some who travelled great distances to attend.
 All enjoyed continuous music and entertainment for all ages and over 60 craft artisans and commercial vendors.
 There were activities for children and of course, festival food with local healthy options, a beer and wine garden and much more.

 COME ON DOWN TO MY BOAT, BABY....